 Ok, so they pretty much invented the analog guitar amplifier.
 They perfected it and pretty much any guitarist would agree that few are better.
 So, why the heck would anyone use a Fender digital modeling amplifier? ...'cause it's a great amp, that's why.

 I’ll admit that I really resisted this stuff, I really really did.
-In principal, it just goes against everything I believe in.
+In principle, it just goes against everything I believe in.
 But then again, when the “Frying Pan” guitar was first put out by Rickenbacker, I’m sure it was met with the same disdain.
-Same for the Solid body electric, the Flying-V, The Explorer, the Parker Fly, etc… So, I decided to lighten up and just enjoy the amplifier and there is a lot to enjoy.
+Same for the solid body electric, the Flying-V, The Explorer, the Parker Fly, etc. So, I decided to lighten up and just try the Cyber Twin SE.
+As it turns out, there’s a lot to enjoy.

 They certainly start off on the right foot with two 12AX7 groove tubes.
 In fact, I think they did it just to shut me up.
 Probably not, but I like to think so.
 You really have to find humor in the fact that when you switch between pre-sets, the knobs actually turn so that they physically match the saved settings.
-This is a bit much, and it introduces more moving parts than need be, but then again, why not… nobody ha anything repaired anymore, you just throw it out.
+This is a bit much, and it introduces more moving parts than needed.
+But then again, why not… nobody ha anything repaired anymore.
+You just throw it out.
 So, what the heck, ok, moving knobs.

 The “artist-authored” presets on the Cyber Twin SE is a very cool detail that features saved patches from such noted ax-masters as Gary Hoey and Greg Koch.
 This is certainly a time-saver if you want to get started right away with some classic sounds.
 As far as volume goes, at 130 watts, the Cyber Twin SE is ridiculously loud.
 It’s modeled after a Twin Reverb, so naturally, loud loud loud.